tudor-malene/Easygrid/README.md

 Concepts
 --------------------

-The entire grid is defined in the Controller (or in an outside file) using the provided custom builder.
+The entire grid logic is defined in the Controller (or in an outside file) using the provided custom builder. ( some particular view aspects can be defined in the gsp , using the provided taglibs)

 For each grid you can configure the following aspects:

-- datasource
+- datasource ( by default -if none specified - it uses the gorm datasource)
-- grid implementation
+- grid implementation ( by default is jqGrid - can be overwritten )
 - columns:
     - name
     - value ( could be a property of the datasource row, or a closure )
-    - formatting
+    - formatting ( see section below)
     - Optional specific grid implementation properties ( that will be available in the renderer)
-    - filterClosure - in case the grid supports per column filtering - this closure will act as a filter ( will depend on the underlying datasource )
+    - filterClosure - in case the grid supports per column filtering - this closure will act as a filter ( will depend on the underlying datasource ). (for the gorm datasource - a default filterClosure is generated for each column).
 - security
 - global formatting of values
 - export